 Natural Remedies for the Common Cold

-With winter almost upon, now is the perfect time to take preventative measures against the common cold.
+With winter almost upon us, now is the perfect time to take preventive measures against the common cold.
 One of the most common causes of school and work absenteeism, cold and flu affects us all, and if you have already succumbed to this common viral infection of the nose, throat and sinuses, you could try pain pills and decongestants, or you could try one of the many natural remedies available instead.

 Treating a Common Cold

-While not life-threatening, colds are highly contagious, and so it is advisable to stay at home and take care of yourself until all of your symptoms have gone.
+While not life-threatening, colds are highly contagious, so it is advisable to stay home and take care of yourself until all your symptoms have subsided.

 Many people buy over-the-counter painkillers to relieve the symptoms of cold and flu, but they are not suitable for everyone, and if you prefer to keep pain medicines for more serious conditions, our natural remedies for the common cold could be just what you need to keep your symptoms at bay.